Logo Earthworks

 Animation of smaller fragments

-When Gondwana started breaking apart in Jurassic times there was not a single clear break, as occurred subsequently in the South Atlantic Ocean.
-The animation shows what happened to five smaller fragments that initially lay off southern Africa and how they became isolated fragments, distant from the main continents, today.
+When Gondwana started breaking apart in Jurassic times there was not a single clear break, as occurred subsequently in the South Atlantic Ocean, for example.
+The animation shows what happened to five smaller fragments that initially lay off southern Africa - in the break-up zone - and how they became isolated fragments, distant from the main continents, today.

 Two fragments, Beira High and Limpopia, followed the blue paths.
 The Beira High re-joined Africa after only a short period of separation.
-Limpopia, meanwhile, followed Antarctica until about 132 Ma when it stopped following Antarctica southwards and started following Africa to the north.
-Its U-turn occurred as it approached the Bouvet plume head and the active transform switched from west of it to its east.
+Limpopia, meanwhile, followed Antarctica southwards until about 132 Ma when it rifted off Antarctica and started following Africa to the north.
+Its U-turn occurred as it approached the Bouvet plume head and the active transform in the oceanic crust switched from west of Limpopia to east of it.

 The central role of the Bouvet plume is demonstrated in our conservative model that requires a minimum of hypothesis and conforms to a geometry of persistent forward ocean growth everywhere.
 The time-scale for the Lower Cretaceous is indicated by the colours within the Africa-Antarctica Corridor (AAC) immediately east of Limpopia.
 The AAC seems immune to the complexities further west.
 Perhaps its persistence can be attributed to the mid-ocean ridge within it always lying close to the line joining the Bouvet plume head to that of the (future) Marion plume.